legendreddragon/legendreddragon.github.io/lord/levels/level4.md

 |    30K | / | 30K    |       99 |            99 |
 {: .masterodds }

-## Equipment

-Level 4 is survivable with a Long Sword and Bronze Armour.

 ## Gold Winnings and Costs

 | Event               | $               |